 - Having a family member who is injured or killed

 PTSD triggers can happen for a variety of reasons.
 Sometimes, PTSD symptoms can even come and go.
 Someone may not even notice their PTSD until they hear a car backfiring or see fireworks.
 What triggers PTSD depends entirely on the person and their unique condition.

-When you have a trigger, it is because your brain connects a scent, sound, sight or something else to the traumatic memory.
-With PTSD, a memory is not created like normal.
+When you have a trigger, your brain connects a scent, sound, sight, or something else to the traumatic memory.
+With PTSD, the memories you create are not normal.
 Your brain does not perceive the memory as being the past.
 This means that reminders of the experience can make you go through it all over again.

-While each person is different, there are a few common things that can trigger PTSD.
-Seeing a person, thing or place related to the trauma can set off a reaction.
+While each person is different, there are a few standard things that can trigger PTSD.
+Seeing a person, thing, or place related to the trauma can trigger a reaction.
 Likewise, seeing a similar trauma on the news or in a movie can set off symptoms.
-Thoughts, feelings, emotions, scents, situations, sounds and tastes can all trigger PTSD again.
+Thoughts, feelings, emotions, scents, situations, sounds, and tastes can all trigger PTSD again.

 At a PTSD treatment center, individuals can learn how to recognize their PTSD triggers.
-More importantly, clients learn how to cope with triggers through techniques like muscle relaxation, psychotherapy and mindfulness meditation.
-Through the right treatment program, individuals can recover from problems like substance abuse disorders, mental illnesses and PTSD.
+More importantly, clients learn how to cope with triggers through techniques like muscle relaxation, psychotherapy, and mindfulness meditation.
+Through the right treatment program, individuals can recover from problems like substance use disorders, mental illnesses, and PTSD.

 In a treatment center, individuals can get help through options such as: